Armine13/RoboticsProject/README.md

 The rtabmap_ros is similar with rgbdslam package.
 You could test it with such steps:

-1) In the work sttion : "gedit ~/.bashrc" to uncomment the last three lines
+1) In the work station : "gedit ~/.bashrc" to uncomment the last three lines

 2) ssh to the turtle robot to make it be ready to move: